Skip to main content

 Research synthesisVery low evidenceSmall effect3 studies · 1 beneficial · 2 neutral · 0 harmful

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-All included studies are reviews, not original trials, which limits the reliability of effect estimates.
 Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-Study durations and doses were not reported, making it impossible to assess dose-response or timing of effects.
+All three studies are narrative reviews, not original clinical trials, which limits causal inference.

 Safety in these studies